septi0/usbackup/README.md

 ## Configuration file
 For a sample configuration file see `config.conf.sample` file.
 Aditionally, you can copy the file to `/etc/usbackup/config.conf`, `/etc/opt/usbackup/config.conf` or `~/.config/usbackup/config.conf` (or where you want as long as you provide the `--config` parameter) and adjust the values to your needs.

+Each section in the configuration file is a **snapshot**.
+These sections are independent of each other and each needs to be configured separately.
+The only exception is the `[GLOBALS]` section which is used to configure global settings that will be used by all the snapshots.

+Sections properties:
 - `report_email` - email address to be used when sending the email report.
 Leave empty to disable email reporting
 - `report_email.from` - email from address to be used in the email report
 - `report_email.command` - command to be used when sending the email report.
 Default: sendmail -t